ebrayton/nofancy/README.md

 All your personal information is in `author` section. it also support SNS links including github, twitter, linkedin, facebook (just fill in your user id).

 There is a fixed About page link on the top navbar which will bring user to your aboutme page.
-Just use `hugo new about` to write something about yourself!
+Just use `hugo new about.md` to write something about yourself!

 __You are ready to go!__